5 gorgeous variegated plants to bring home

 What do variegated plants refer to?

 First, let’s explore the meaning of “variegated” in relation to houseplants.
 Variegated plants display leaves with different colors, often combining one solid color like green with another accent color.
 Exploring various color combinations with contrasting shades of green like emerald and lime, along with yellow, pink, red, purple, and white in patterns that vary from random sections to stripes, blotches, spots, and borders.
+Variegated plants typically display two colors, but certain varieties can exhibit three or more colors on a single leaf.
+Observing the colors and patterns on a plant with variegated leaves can reveal variations based on light exposure and the season.

 What leads to variegation?